psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The JWT secured response mode enables clients to detect this attack by providing an identification of the sender (`iss`) and the intended audience of the authorization response (`aud`).

-### 6.5 Code Leakage
+### 5.5 Code Leakage
-Authorization servers MAY encrypt the authorization response therewith providing a mechanism to prevent leakage of authorization codes in the user agent.
+Authorization servers MAY encrypt the authorization response therewith providing a mechanism to prevent leakage of authorization codes in the user agent (transmission, history, referrer headers).

-## 7. Privacy considerations
+## 6. Privacy considerations
 TBD

-## 10. Acknowledgement
+## 7. Acknowledgement

 The following people contributed to this document: